 A Thai set lunch with a glass of house wine for two at Talung Thai Restaurant

-12pm; check-in, 2pm, but both are flexible subject to availability.
-Late check-outs up to 6pm will be charged at 50 per cent of the room rate.
+Noon; check-in, 3pm, but both are flexible subject to availability.
+Late check-outs up to 6pm will be charged the nightly room rate.

-All Paresa's pool villas offer seductive sea and sunset views off Phuket's west coast, but for a private plunge pool opt for an Aqua Pool Suite or any of the categories above it.
-We're pretty partial to the Dima Spa Suite, which comes with a private outdoor treatment sala, steam room, and a freestanding island bath tub with wraparound pool, as well as a free daily massage treatment each.
-For all-out luxe, the Cielo Residence boasts its own dining pavilion, kitchen and wine cellar.
+All Paresa's pool villas offer seductive sea and sunset views off Phuket's west coast, but for a private plunge pool opt for an Ocean Pool Suite or any of the categories above it.
+We're pretty partial to the Spa Pool Suite, which comes with a private outdoor treatment sala, steam room and a freestanding island bath tub with wraparound pool.
+For all-out luxe, the Grand Residence Pool Villa boasts its own dining pavilion, kitchen and wine cellar.

 Paresa's streamlined infinity pool is a thing of beauty, flanked by a vast wooden deck delivering Andaman Sea views.
-Poolside bar service means you won't go thirsty lapping up those sunsets on your lounger or beanbag, and the heady cliffside setting means you can survey your holiday kingdom from on high.
-Bossa Nova tunes will keep your toes tapping, or shake things up in the Energy Flotation Pool, a small, black-terrazzo number on the sun-deck with a rose quartz crystal obelisk for positive vibes.
-The pool is open between 9am and 6pm; after that, it's the setting for romantic dinners.
+Poolside food and bar service means you won't go hungry or thirsty lapping up those views from your lounger or beanbag, and the heady cliffside setting means you can survey your holiday kingdom from on high.
+Shake things up in the Energy Flotation Pool, a small, black-terrazzo number on the sun-deck with a rose quartz crystal obelisk for positive vibes.
+The pool is open between 10am and 6pm; after that, it's the setting for romantic dinners.

 If ever there was a time to splash out on a fashion-forward bikini or pair of board shorts, it's when you've booked a sojourn at Paresa.
 A pool this dreamy deserves a sartorial style statement.
 Bring a notebook for jotting down Thai cooking class tips, yoga gear if you plan to get bendy, and boat shoes for hiring out the resort's yacht.

-During peak season, a five-night minimum stay applies, and there's a compulsory Gala Dinner for guests staying on 31 December (THB9,000 a head).
+During peak season, a five-night minimum stay applies, and there's a compulsory Gala Dinner for guests staying on 31 December 2023 (THB9,298 a head).
 Smoking is allowed on room balconies only; pets are not welcome.

 Set atop the cape headland, Paresa has been sensitively designed around existing trees to make the most of its 30-acre coastal setting, with a natural palette of stone, timber and green slate roofs so it blends in with the bush.

-Italian and Mediterranean cooking is a devilish temptation at sleek wood-lined Diavolo Restaurant, where chef Luca Mancini serves up light, tasty treats for breakfast, lunch and dinner, such as smoked salmon and goat's cheese mille feuille with capers and gold leaf.
-Roasted fish, rosemary and Prosecco risotto with black truffle and asparagus veloute gets our attention, too.
-If you'd rather go local, Talung Thai Restaurant shares the same dining space and serves authentic cuisine with a southern Thai slant, with a gorgeous outdoor deck for saluting the sunset.
+Sitting on a cliff-top setting, Talung Thai Restaurant shares the same dining space and serves authentic cuisine with a southern Thai slant, with a gorgeous outdoor deck for saluting the sunset.
 Plus, there's a stellar drinks list with cool cocktails and wines from around the world.

 Fly into Phuket International Airport (www.phuketairportonline.com), which receives regular international flights from dozens of destinations.
 Try Thai Airways (www.thaiairways.com), Cathay Pacific (www.cathaypacific.com) or Air Asia (www.airasia.com) if you're coming from Europe or Asia, or from Australia check out Virgin Australia (www.virginaustralia.com) or Jetstar (www.jetstar.com).
 Bangkok Airways (www.bangkokair.com) offers domestic connections.
-The hotel is a 45-minute drive away.
+The hotel is 45 to 60 minutes away by car, and transfers can be arranged; it's THB2,000 each way for a private hotel car (maximum three people) or THB2,500 each way for a luxury van (maximum six people).

 Although trains on the mainland can be an efficient way to travel, Phuket island isn't served by train, so we recommend hopping there by air.